tiprankstipranks

 We are involved in litigation, arbitration or regulatory matters where the outcome is uncertain and which could entail significant expense.

-As a large multinational corporation, we are subject to regulatory investigations, litigation and arbitration disputes, including potential liability from personal injury or property damage claims by the users of products that have been or may be developed by us, claims by third parties that our products infringe upon or misuse such third parties' property or rights, claims by former employees for employment related matters or claims relating to media content.
+As a large multinational corporation, we are subject to regulatory investigations, litigation and arbitration disputes, including potential liability from personal injury or property damage claims by the users of products that have been or may be developed by us, claims by third parties that our products infringe upon or misuse such third parties'property or rights, securities claims, royalties claims, claims by former employees for employment related matters and claims relating to media content.
 Because the outcome of litigation, arbitration and regulatory investigations is inherently difficult to predict, it is possible that the outcome of any of these matters could entail significant cost for us and harm our business.
 The fact that we operate in a significant number of international markets also increases the risk that we may face legal and regulatory exposures as we attempt to comply with a large number of varying legal and regulatory requirements.
 Any successful claim against us could significantly harm our business, financial condition and results of operations.

 Taxation & Government Incentives1 | 3.0%